markxnelson/weblogic-kubernetes-operator/content/security/rbac.md

 | | | **Edit**: configmaps, events, pods, podtemplates, services, persistentvolumeclaims, newtworkpolicies, podsecuritypolicies, podpresets, jobs.batch, cronjobs.batch | |
 | | | **Create**: pods/exec | |

-#### Cluster Role Bindings
+#### Cluster role bindings

-Assuming that the WebLogic Operator was installed into the Kubernetes namespace `weblogic-operator-ns`, the following `ClusterRoleBinding` entries are mapped to a `ClusterRole` granting permission to the operator.
+Assuming that the WebLogic operator was installed into the Kubernetes namespace `weblogic-operator-ns`, the following `ClusterRoleBinding` entries are mapped to a `ClusterRole` granting permission to the operator.

 **Note**: The Operator names in table below represent the `<role-name>` from [cluster names](#kubernetes-cluster-role-and-cluster-role-binding-naming-convention) section.